Homemade ube ice cream is bright, purple and bursting with delicious ube flavour. Bonus: you don’t need an ice cream maker!

 Are you on the ube train yet?
 When I shared my recipe for Ube Cake I mentioned how difficult it was to describe what ube tastes like.
 Happily, it’s gone relatively mainstream since then.

 I see restaurants serving different kinds of ube desserts and even here in town, people are lining up at this place downtown for a taste of their soft serve ube ice cream.

-You know me and line-ups though (remember my Japanese Cheesecake from last year?).
+You know me and line-ups though.
 We don’t get along.
 So I thought why not make ube ice cream myself?
 It’s so easy!
 No lining up required.
 And I get a whole tub to myself (maybe I’ll share it with Red, we’ll see).